Are you a ‘sharent’?

 - How might this impact my child's digital footprint?
 Every publically accessible image or comment featuring your child contributes to a public image which can follow them into the future.
 That apocalyptic nappy incident might make for a hilarious tweet now, but if it comes to light when they’re older, how could it affect the way they feel about themselves, or you, or how others see them?
 Could their online childhood become an issue if they are seeking a job, or a relationship, or even election to public office?

-Your child’s right to privacy Psychologist Aric Sigman has expressed concerned about the impact on children of the eroding boundaries between private and public online: “Part of the way a child forms their identity involves having private information about themselves that remains private.”
+Your child’s right to privacy Psychologist Aric Sigman has expressed concerns about the impact on children of the eroding boundaries between private and public online: “Part of the way a child forms their identity involves having private information about themselves that remains private.”